sergejsha/featured/README.md

 # Featured
-It structures activity's or fragment's code into small, decoupled, maintainable and testable units called features.
+It easily structures activity's or fragment's code into small, decoupled, maintainable and testable units called features.

 Features are hosted by a `FeatureHost` which resides in an activity or a fragment.
 Features communicate to each other through their feature host by means of events as shown in the picture below.